9muzammil9/RedisX/README.md

 ### Working with Local Instances

 1. **Access Local Instances**: Click the "Local Instances" tab in the main interface
+2. **Choose Execution Mode**: Select Docker (recommended for Windows) or Native Redis
-2. **Create Instance**: Click the "New Instance" button to configure a new Redis instance
+3. **Create Instance**: Click the "New Instance" button to configure a new Redis instance
-3. **Configure Settings**: Set port, memory limits, persistence, passwords, and other Redis configurations
+4. **Configure Settings**: Set port, memory limits, persistence, passwords, and other Redis configurations
-4. **Start/Stop Instances**: Use the play/stop buttons to control instance lifecycle
+5. **Start/Stop Instances**: Use the play/stop buttons to control instance lifecycle
+6. **Test Connectivity**: Use the wifi icon to verify instance is accessible
-5. **View Logs**: Click the terminal icon to see real-time Redis server logs
+7. **View Logs**: Click the terminal icon to see real-time Redis server logs
-6. **Connect**: Running instances can be connected to with one click
+8. **Connect**: Running instances can be connected to with one click
-7. **Instance Persistence**: All instances and their configurations are saved automatically
+9. **Instance Persistence**: All instances and their configurations are saved automatically
-8. **Auto-Recovery**: Instances that were running will automatically restart after server restarts
+10. **Auto-Recovery**: Instances that were running will automatically restart after server restarts

 ### Advanced Features